iAJTin/iSMBIOS/README.txt

 Usage
 =====

+ - Before

    Call DMI.Instance.Structures for getting all SMBIOS structures availables.

+ - Now

+   The DMI.Instance property now is mark as obsolete use DMI.CreateInstance() method instead If you want to connect to a remote machine fill in an instance of the DmiConnectOptions object and use it as the argument of the DMI method.CreateInstance(optionsInstance).

+For more info, please see CHANGELOG file (https://github.com/iAJTin/iSMBIOS/blob/master/CHANGELOG.md).

 Examples
 --------